amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

       </ParameterList>
     </ParameterList>

+NKA
+---

+This is a variation of the GMRES solver.
+Internal parameters for NKA include

 * `"error tolerance`" [double] is used in the convergence test.
 The default value is 1e-6.

 * `"maximum number of iterations`" [int] is used in the convergence test.
 The default is 100.